KevinWorkman/HappyCoding/tutorials/java-server/_posts/2017-05-27-jetty-setup.md

 # Download Jetty

-Jetty is bundled as a `jetty-home` directory inside a `.zip` file, which you can download from [here](http://www.eclipse.org/jetty/download.html).
+Jetty is bundled as a `jetty-home` directory inside a `.zip` file, which you can download from [Eclipse - Jetty download](http://www.eclipse.org/jetty/download.html).

 Download that file, and then unzip the directory anywhere.
 I put mine on my desktop.
 You can always move it later.